Whether you’re training for a triathlon or simply looking to clear your mind with a peaceful swim surrounded by...

-The Jurassic Coast makes a fantastic destination for a walking holiday.
-Not only does it have stunning scenery, the cliffs also tell the story of three different historical time periods.
+The Jurassic Coast makes a fantastic destination for a UK walking holiday.
+Not only does it have stunning scenery, but the cliffs also tell the story of three different historical time periods.

 Spanning all the way from Devon to Dorset, the area has received UNESCO World Heritage Site status due to its global geological importance, and the dynamic coastline offers some incredible views.